joshnguyen99/moral_dilemma_topics/README.md

 ## Topic modeling

 We use two topic models, Latent Dirichlet Allocation and Nonnegative Matrix Factorization.
 To use then, first `cd` to `scripts`.
-The instructions for each model can be found in [`docs/topic_modeling_doc.md`](docs/topic_modeling_doc.md).
+The documentation can be found in that folder.

 ## Citation